Fresh Trouble For Sanjay Dutt! Bombay High Court Questions His Early Release From Yerwada Jail!

 Bombay High Court

-The Bombay High Court bench has questioned various aspects regarding to his early release and sought an explanation from the Maharashtra Government.
+The Bombay High Court bench has questioned various aspects regarding his early release and sought an explanation from the Maharashtra Government.

 Order Has Been Passed

-The prison department of Maharashtra has to file their reply through their public prosecutor within three weeks.
+The prison department of Maharashtra has to file its reply through its public prosecutor within three weeks.

 VIP Treatment?